tarwn/lessthandot-hugo/blogs/content/posts/2010-08-05-sql-server-baseline.md

 ---
 As database professionals, our intent is to be as proactive as possible when it comes to delivering data with security, stability and speed in mind.
 Being proactive means active monitoring, reporting performance variations and most important, baseline capture.
 Adding to these three objectives, we can add Performance Notes to also provide key points of long term and short term performance problems.

-Let&#8217;s take a minute to discuss the three key points (Baselines, Active Monitoring and Reporting Performance)
+Let's take a minute to discuss the three key points (Baselines, Active Monitoring and Reporting Performance)

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/sbTightRope.jpg" alt="" title="" width="455" height="320" />